-Following an ambitious, 54-stop, statewide listening tour, and after drafting the resulting Five-Year Action Plan, the IOB and the Illinois Broadband Lab is facilitating engagement opportunities in early 2024 to garner additional feedback and to update all stakeholders on the latest planning and preparations for receiving funding from BEAD and Digital Equity program.
-The state is undertaking the following:
+Following an ambitious, 54-stop, statewide listening tour, and after drafting the resulting Five-Year Action Plan, the IOB and the Illinois Broadband Lab is conducting ongoing stakeholder engagement activities to deepen the understanding of needs, barriers and interventions that are working; and to update all stakeholders on the latest planning and preparations for the BEAD and Digital Equity programs.
+For BEAD, the state is undertaking the following:

-- BEAD Challenge process.
+- BEAD Challenge Process.
 The state is reaching out to relevant participants through multiple channels.
-Examples include emails to stakeholders, promotion on IBL and IOB websites, and promotion through the bi-weekly newsletter.
-The state is conducting four technical assistance sessions in Q4 2023. - Provider engagement.
+Examples include emails to stakeholders, promotion on IBL and IOB websites and social media, a press release, office hours/technical assistance four times per week, weekly webinars, email reminder, phone calls and information sessions, and promotion through the bi-weekly newsletter. - Provider engagement.
 Meeting the goal of universal broadband access would be impossible without the participation of Illinois' broadband providers.
 The state is seeking providers' input on broadband mapping in general and BSLs in particular.
 Future outreach will include: 1) virtual information sessions on BEAD planning, preparations, and processes; 2) publication of rules and a timeline on IOB's website and other relevant websites; 3) Q & A sessions after rules are published to answer stakeholders' additional questions and concerns. - Regional stakeholder engagement.
 The IBL is inviting past participants in various broadband-related events that it has held over the past four years-including Illinois Connected Communities, Accelerate Illinois, Broadband Breakthrough, and attendees at the afore-mentioned listening tours-to meetings in each of the state's 10 economic development regions.
 These meetings focus on how local governments, community and statewide organizations, and everyday Illinoisans can engage in broadband mapping, the initial design of the digital equity program, and ongoing opportunities for local coordination, planning, and capacity-building.